unoplatform/uno/doc/articles/faq.md

 ## Why Mono?
 [Mono](https://github.com/mono/mono) is currently the best (and only) mobile-friendly implementation of .NET that targets iOS, Android and WebAssembly.
 It shares a lot -- and increasing -- of code from the BCL implementation with [.NET core](https://github.com/dotnet/core), making the runtime behavior very similar and in most cases, identical across platforms.

-## What do you mean by #UWPeverywhere?
+## What do you mean by #WinUIeverywhere?

-Our ultimate goal is to allow for the UWP api to run on all platforms, using Microsoft's own UWP implementation as a reference.
+Our ultimate goal is to allow for the WinUI and UWP api to run on all platforms, using Microsoft's own WinUI / UWP implementation as a reference.

 ## What is a bridge?